tanaypratap/tanaypratap.com/content/posts/testing-story/index.md

 So, I went and talked to my manager and asked to buy a training and after hearing my justification he asked me to go ahead with it.
 Two weekends back, I didn't go out, did nothing else, just did the course and wrote a hell lot of tests, wrote my own version of testing framework and what not, re-wrote all examples in jest docs and went through a lot of youtube videos as well!
 Basically two days of non-stop testing!

+> > Moral of the story is sometimes we need help

 First week the result was not apparent, but today, after things have settled down in my brain, I wrote tests for a PR in 3-4 hours, which is way fast than my previous records.